 It was later that summer when my brother and his family were visiting when I first heard Prince Fredward hiss.
 My brother owns a black lab.
 Remy is a happy-go-lucky goofball, and being as such, he was incredibly interested in the cat.
 Poor Fredward was not happy to be on the other end of said curiosity.

 Remy had bounded into the living room, saw the cat, and immediately headed for him.
 Fredward darted halfway up the stairs.
 He stopped there to turn and arch his back, and he actually hissed and mewled!
 I was beyond myself with surprise and delight.
 My kitty, at four years old, was finally growing up and making cat noises!
 It took a while to get both Remy and Prince Fredward to calm down, however.

 Now Prince Fredward meows whenever he feels like it, which seems like all of the time.
 He's always wanting for attention, more food or water, or to sneak outside.
 I think he's still bored and would appreciate a companion other than a small dog, but that has yet come to pass.

 Prince Fredward purrs constantly, especially when he's pressing for dear life (or so it seems) against us on the couch or actually lying in one of our laps.

 Unfortunately, he's stopped mimicking birds.
 I think it has more to do with the fact that he's learned to make other noises than the fact that he's lost interest in birds.
 He still tracks their paths in the sky and will sit under the bird feeder on the rare occasions we let him outdoors.
 Maybe bird sounds are more work to make than regular cat sounds.

 I haven't heard him hiss since the last time my brother visited.
-I'm convinced it has something to do with the fact that Remy is 4 or 5 times Fredward's size, when our small cocker spaniel is only about the same size of Fredward.
+I'm convinced it has something to do with the fact that Remy is four or five times Fredward's size, while our small cocker spaniel is only about the same size of Fredward.
 Fredward must feel like Jamie is less of a threat.

 Because I'm interested: